Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Final Thoughts

-A stainless steel litter box offers a more durable alternative that stays easier to clean and maintain.
+A stainless steel option offers a more durable alternative that stays easier to clean and maintain.